dojoVader/dojovader.github.io/_posts/2024-20-09-Integration-Chrome-extension-with-Firebase.md

 ## Remote Hosted Code (RHC)

 At this point, you have successfully integrated Firebase/Authentication in your project.
 However, you need to be aware of the Chrome Web Store's policy on remote-hosted code.
-The Chrome Web Store forbids remote-hosted code, and the Firebase SDK falls into this category.
-This is because the Firebase SDK loads some of its code from an external source, which is against the Chrome Web Store policy.
+The Chrome Web Store forbids RHC, and the Firebase SDK falls into this category.
+This is because the Firebase SDK loads some of its code from an external source.

 ### How do you detect remote hosted code?

 As the name implies, remote-hosted codes, are codes that are 'introduced' into your extension from an external source.
 Google frowns at this, because of the implication of injecting malicious code into your extension.
 All codes must be loaded from the extension.
-However Firebase SDK loads some of its code from an external source, the easiest way to spot a RHC in Firebase is look for scripts that are dynamically created to load external scripts.
+However Firebase SDK loads some of its code from an external source, the easiest way to spot a RHC in Firebase is look for scripts that are dynamically created to load external codes.

 The script below is an example of a remote-hosted code in Firebase SDK